 Like most animal species, cane toads reproduce sexually.
 So about half the toads are males, and half are females.
 The sex of a toad is determined by its genes, just like in humans.
 Male toads have two copies of the same sex chromosome (called the Z chromosome, so males are ZZ) whereas females have one copy of the Z and one of the W (so females are ZW).
 Researchers at the University of Queensland (Prof Peter Koopman and John Abramyan) studied the toad’s sex-determining system to see if they could change it to make the toads produce only sons.
 If it worked, that might help to control toad numbers – an all-male population wouldn’t produce any offspring.
 But it doesn't look like that trick will work with cane toads, although other researchers are still trying it with different pest species, like carp.

-Male and female toads not only differ in maximum sizes (females get bigger) and general appearance (females have smooth brown skin, males have rougher skin and are often quite yellow) but also in habits.
+Male and female cane toads also differ in habits.
 Males tend to hang around the breeding ponds, calling to attract females.
 Females spend lots of time wandering around the wider landscape, feeding so they can accumulate the energy they need to produce a clutch of eggs.

-One unfortunate consequence of this sex difference in lifestyles is that by far the easier sex for people to collect are the males – because they are concentrated around the water, and draw attention to themselves by calling – so that hand-collections often are highly biased towards male toads.
+One unfortunate consequence of this sex difference in lifestyles is that males are the easier sex for people to collect – because the boys are concentrated around the water, and draw attention to themselves by calling.
+As a result, hand-collections by "toad-busters" often are highly biased towards male toads.
 This doesn’t achieve much in terms of controlling toad populations, because a single male can fertilize the clutches of many females – so the few lucky males that are left behind may have a pretty exciting life, and the number of fertilized eggs laid in that pond isn’t reduced at all.